albertattard/java-boot-camp/docs/11-collections/03-sets.md

 # Sets
 {: .no_toc }

-The `Set` interface is the base interface for collections which allows to store unique items no necessary in any particular order.
+The [`Set`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Set.html) interface is the base interface for collections which allows to store unique items, no necessary in any particular order.

 ## Table of contents
 {: .no_toc .text-delta }